 Pritchard Island Beach Toy Theater 2022

-This kinetic toy theater will be installed August 15th thru October 9th in Pritchard Island Beach Park in Rainier Beach, Seattle.
+This kinetic toy theater is up until October 9th at Pritchard Island Beach Park in Rainier Beach, Seattle.

 part of the Art in Parks program